Have you ever wished that there was a magic wand you could wave over your computer to make your writing and admin for WordPress more efficient?

 This plugin enables you to get an inline viewing and optional downloading of a wide range of file types, with no need for Flash or PDF-browser plugins.

-There are several translations available, including Czech, French, Russian, Turkish, and French etc.
+There are several translations available, including Czech, French, Russian, Turkish, French, etc.

 This plugin is free.